ubkh/polygon_easya_hackathon/README.md

 5. Create a `.env` file in the root directory and insert `MNEMONIC = <YOUR-METAMASK-SECRET-PHRASE>`.

 ## Deployment
+* Using local ganache net:
   1. Open ganache personal blockchain: `ganache`
-2. Deploy smart contracts to blockchain (choose ONE):
+  2. Deploy smart contracts to blockchain: `truffle migrate`
-  * Local Ganache net: `truffle migrate`
-  * Polygon testnet: `truffle migrate --network polygon`
   3. Start react app: `npm start`

+* Using polygon testnet:
+  1. Deploy smart contracts to blockchain: `truffle migrate --network polygon`
+  2. Start react app: `npm start`

 **Note: In order to use the Polygon testnet you must transfer `MATIC` to your MetaMask wallet address.
 Use [Polygon Faucet](https://faucet.polygon.technology/) for this.**